Top Oracle SOA Admin Interview Questions and Answers

 Ans:

-- SOA is an IT architecture strategy for business solution (and infrastructure solution) delivery based on the concept of service orientation.
+• SOA is an IT architecture strategy for a business solution delivery based on the concept of service orientation.

-- It is a set of components that can be invoked, and whose interface descriptions can be published and discovered.
+• It is the set of components that can be invoked, and whose interface descriptions can be published and discovered.

-- It aims at building systems that are extensible, flexible, and fit with legacy systems.
-It promotes the re-use of basic components called services.
+• It aims at building systems that are extensible, flexible, and fit with the legacy systems.

-2. Why do we need Oracle SOA Suite?
+2. Why do I need Oracle SOA Suite?

 Ans:

-- Service is an important concept.
-Services can be published, discovered, and used in a technology-neutral, standard form by the set of protocols of the web services.
+• Service is an important concept.
+Services can be published, discovered, and used in the technology-neutral, standard form by a set of protocols of the web services.

-- Other than being just architecture, SOA is the policies, practices, and frameworks by which it ensures the right services are provided and consumed.
+• Other than being just architecture, SOA is policies, practices, and frameworks by which it ensures the right services are provided and consumed.

-- It becomes critical to implement processes that ensure that there are at least two different and separate processes – one for the provider and the other for the consumer, using SOA.
+• It becomes critical to implement processes that ensure that there are at least two different and separate processes – one for provider and other for a consumer, using SOA.

-3. What are the Challenges faced in SOA adoption?
+3. What are Challenges faced in SOA adoption?

 Ans:

-- One of the challenges faced by SOA is managing services metadata.
-The second biggest challenge is the lack of testing in the SOA space.
-Another challenge is providing appropriate levels of security.
+• One of the challenges faced by SOA is managing the services metadata.
+The second biggest challenge is lack of testing in the SOA space.
+Another challenge is offering appropriate levels of security.

-- Interoperability is another important aspect of SOA implementations.
-Vendor hype concerns SOA because it can create expectations that may not be fulfilled.
+• Interoperability is another important aspect of SOA implementations.
+Vendor hype concerns SOA because it can create expectations that can not be fulfilled.

 Ans: